elhassane1230/mcp-rag/README.md

 | **Hybrid (RRF fusion)** | 0.941 | **0.941** |

-All three usually *find* the right document on this clean corpus, but **hybrid ranks it highest most consistently** — fusing dense (semantic) and sparse (keyword) retrieval is a tuning-free win, and the paraphrased questions are exactly where pure keyword search ranks worse.
+All three usually *find* the right document on this clean corpus, but **hybrid ranks it highest most consistently**, fusing dense (semantic) and sparse (keyword) retrieval is a tuning-free win, and the paraphrased questions are exactly where pure keyword search ranks worse.